rajat-on-github/rajat-on-github/README.md

 <!-- **rajat-on-github/rajat-on-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🔭 I’m improving :signal_strength: my *Coding skills*.
-- 🌱 I’m currently learning Python :snake: programming language from :heart: DevIncept.
+- 🌱 I’m a Python :snake: and Django :heart: Enthusiast.
 - 👯 I’m looking :eyes: to collaborate on ***Web Development*** project.
 - 🤔 I’m looking :eyes: for help to develop *```Problem Solving```* skills.
 - 💬 Ask me about the best available resources :memo: related to *Technology*.